-For a more comprehensive manual on trauma management at CDHB, including Trauma Call Activation Criteria and Trauma Team composition and responsibilities, please see the CDHB Trauma Guidelines.
+For a more comprehensive manual on trauma management at CDHB, including Trauma Call Activation Criteria and Trauma Team composition and responsibilities, see the CDHB Trauma Guidelines (search for "trauma guidelines" on the CDHB intranet).

-- The principles of the Emergency Management of Severe Trauma (EMST) course form the basis for evaluation and treatment guidelines. - Care of injured patients requires a process of rapid assessment and resuscitation followed by thorough examination and appropriate definitive therapy (or transfer).
-The sequence of evaluation and treatment is therefore: - Primary Survey: a rapid assessment. - Resuscitation: immediate therapy for life-threatening injuries and physiological abnormalities detected in the Primary Survey. - Secondary Survey: a thorough 'top to toe and front to back' examination of the patient, including any specialised investigations that are needed. - > Definitive Care: the treatment to 'fix' the injury.
+- The principles of the Emergency Management of Severe Trauma course form the basis for evaluation and treatment guidelines. - Care of injured patients requires a process of rapid assessment and resuscitation followed by thorough examination and appropriate definitive therapy (or transfer).
+The sequence of evaluation and treatment is therefore: - > Primary Survey: a rapid assessment. - Resuscitation: immediate therapy for life-threatening injuries and physiological abnormalities detected in the Primary Survey. - Secondary Survey: a thorough 'top to toe and front to back' examination of the patient, including any specialized investigations that are needed. - > Definitive Care: the treatment to 'fix' the injury.